PerlFFI/FFI-Platypus/README.md

     puts(atoi('56'));

-**Discussion**: `puts` and `atoi` should be part of libc on all platforms.  `puts` prints a string to standard output, and `atoi` converts a string to integer.
+**Discussion**: `puts` and `atoi` should be part of the standard C library on all platforms.  `puts` prints a string to standard output, and `atoi` converts a string to integer.
 Specifying `undef` as a library tells Platypus to search the current process for symbols, which includes the standard c library.

 ## libnotify